aantipov/moiva-blog/content/post/2021-04-13-report-q1-2021-js-frameworks.md

 ## Report
 *Hint*: scroll horizontally to see values for all the frameworks.

 Each frameworks has two links - Moiva and GitHub links.
-Use Moiva link to see more data about a particular framework, see historical data and trends.
+Use Moiva link to see more data about a particular framework, to see historical data and trends.

 <style type='text/css'>
 .wrapper-2021q1 {